 The backup script that ran perfectly for two years silently broke during the storage migration.
 You find out on the worst possible day, unless a nag made you look.

 Set this reminder on WhatsAppTo set a server backup reminder on WhatsApp, text NagMeLater "Remind me every Monday at 9am to verify the server backups ran this week", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Two minutes: did every job run, are sizes sane?